raccog/PumpkinComputer/book/src/ch02-00-processing-environment.md

 RAM stores the running OS/userspace programs and provides a large enough space for working data sets.
 The on-chip debugger makes it much easier to debug the running OS and userspace programs.
 A mini UART provides a text-based interface.
-Similarly, the text-based VGA framebuffer provides a text interface using a VGA monitor (to make this interactive, I need to figure out how to support a keyboard.
-USB HID?).
+Similarly, the text-based VGA framebuffer provides a text interface using a VGA monitor.
+The USB HID controller provides a port for a keyboard.
 The system timer provides a running counter of how long it has been since the system started up.
 The watchdog can recover the system to a valid state if it ever gets stuck.
 The SPI-based flash interface will provide the operating system with persistent storage for a filesystem.
+The Ethernet controller provides internet access so that I can implement some interesting userspace programs.